MathewJHouser/Mathematics/README.md

 # Mathematics
-Sample coursework from my bachelor's in mathematics
+Coursework from my bachelor's in mathematics